This easy farro salad is packed with crunchy vegetables, a tangy vinaigrette, fresh herbs, and delicious chewy farro.

 Toss well, then taste and adjust for salt before serving.

 Tip: If you have the time, let the farro salad sit for 15 minutes before serving to allow the flavors to meld.

-Farro salad with chickpea and feta
+Farro salad with feta

 Mediterranean farro salad

-To make it, we use roasted eggplants, zucchini, and onions, jarred roasted bell peppers, pistachios, parsley, and a ground cumin and paprika dressing that is out of this world.
+To make it, we use roasted eggplants, zucchini, onions, jarred roasted bell peppers, pistachios, parsley, and a ground cumin and paprika dressing that is out of this world.

-Check out our mediterranean farro salad recipe.
+Check out our Mediterranean farro salad recipe.

-This farro salad is a great recipe to make ahead because you can store it in the fridge for up to 4 days.
+Make ahead: this is a great recipe to make ahead because you can store it in the fridge for up to 4 days.

 Also, the farro salad has even more flavor the next day because the ingredients have time to meld together.

-Store farro salad in an airtight container in the fridge for up to 4 days.
+Refrigerator: store farro salad in an airtight container in the fridge for up to 4 days.
 Serve cold straight out of the refrigerator, or let it sit at room temperature for 15 minutes before serving it.